faker-ruby/faker/doc/default/phone_number.md

 # Faker::PhoneNumber

-Phone numbers generate North American Numbering Plan formats.
+Phone numbers generate North American Numbering Plan formats (with +1 as the country code).
 For different countries formats, see [Phone Numbers and Locales](#phone-number-and-locales).

 ## Faker::PhoneNumber.phone_number